 Yet this remains a story of inspiration and courage, and the triumph of the human spirit.
 The conditions in Angola almost defy description, yet King never gave up his humanity, or the work towards justice for all prisoners that he continues to do today.
 From the Bottom of the Heap, so simply and humbly told, strips bare the economic and social injustices inherent in our society, while continuing to be a powerful literary testimony to our own strength and capacity to overcome.”

-Since he left, I have ordered King’s ‘freelines”, which are described on his website which he has
+Since he left, I have ordered King’s ‘freelines”.
+King writes on his website

 Next time I’m in Austin, Texas, I will certainly look him up.